segabl/pd2-streamlined-heisting/README.md

 - Simplifies the clunky fire mode system and interpolates the number of rounds fired based on distance instead (enemies will utilize full auto more)
 - Properly implements and makes use of aim delay, enemies will now take time to aim at their target before shooting (depends on distance and difficulty)
 - Fixes barely working focus delay code, enemies will take some time to reach their maximum accuracy when shooting (depends on difficulty)
-- Replaces pseudo-random hit chance calculation with regular random function to avoid lucky/unlucky rolls on leading to a lot of hits/misses in a row
+- Replaces pseudo-random hit chance calculation with regular random function to avoid lucky/unlucky rolls leading to a lot of hits/misses in a row
 - Makes cops less hesitant to shoot while moving and react to threats with adequate reactions

 ### Standardizes weapon and character presets